formstamp/formstamp.github.io/README.md

 * Form Builder - orchestrates building of complex forms; provides simple DSL-like markup for describing forms and hides complex markup from you.
-* Widget directives - most often used widgets
+* Widget directives - most often used widgets.
-* Low-level directives - common concerns for widgets construction, can be used to build your own custom widgets
+* Low-level directives - common concerns for widgets construction, can be used to build your own custom widgets.

 Form Builder
 -----------

-* `fsFromFor` - root form builder directive
+* `fsFormFor` - root form builder directive;
-* `fsInput` - renders row with input in form builder
+* `fsInput` - renders a row with input in form builder;
-* `fsRow` - renders custom row
+* `fsRow` - renders a custom row.

 Widget Directives
 ---------

-* `fsSelect` - select input with freetext support (select/combo)
+* `fsSelect` - select input with free text support (select/combo)
-* `fsMultiselect` - multiple select input with freetext support
+* `fsMultiselect` - multiple select input with free text support
 * `fsTime` - time input
 * `fsDate` - date input with `fsCalendar` inside dropdown
 * `fsDatetime` - widget composed from `fsTime` and `fsDate` to enter